itskpalusa/School-Library-Database-Application/README.md

 https://www.sqlite.org/download.html

-* Lastly, this program also pulls information from one of Python's own built in library known as TK or formally known as Tkinter.
+* Lastly, this program also pulls information from many python libraries.
+The main library is Python's own built in library known as TK or formally known as Tkinter.
 To learn more about Tk:

 https://docs.python.org/3/library/tk.html

+* We also use a library called Faker, to create any fake variables, i.e. id number configurations.

 ---

-This is all you will need to run and execute the program, however if you decide you'd want further customization, this program can also be controlled with any SQL manager, as the database itself is sqlite based.
+This is all you will need to run and execute the program, however if you decide you'd want further customization, connection to the server, or any other large computing activity this program can also be controlled with any SQL manager, as the database itself is sqlite based.

 Personally, I recommend using DB browser for SQL lite.

 To install and to learn more about DB browser go to: http://sqlitebrowser.org/

+# To Run

+Windows:

+Mac, linux, and any other UNIX based operating system: